Cefhalic/BayesianClusters/README.md

 Log into a login node on HPC or onto the HPC JupyterHub (https://jupyter.rcs.imperial.ac.uk/) and open a terminal window.

-## On first login into the HPC cluster
+## On first login into the RCS HPC cluster
 ```
 module load anaconda3/personal
 anaconda-setup
-conda init bash
 ```

 ## Download the code